top of page

 UPPERCASE

 Non-Latin Type Design.
 A discussion about typography, communication, and identity with three type designers, working in Arabic, Japanese, and Gujarati.
-UPPERCASE #47, autumn 2020
+UPPERCASE #47, 2020

 CIM Magazine

-My work for CIM includes feature articles (see below), news pieces on Ebola, profiles of mining projects (from copper to coal, to iron to gold), reporting on energy initiatives (pdf) and new technology, Q&As with geological speicialists and Indigenous leaders (see below), profiles of emerging industry leaders, and specific commodities reports.
+My work for CIM included feature articles (see below), news pieces on Ebola, profiles of mining projects (from copper to coal, to iron to gold), reporting on energy initiatives (pdf) and new technology, Q&As with geological speicialists and Indigenous leaders (see below), profiles of emerging industry leaders, and specific commodities reports.

 Sample articles: